shariq1989/cookbook/content/recipe/lc-korean-ramen.md

 ### About the Ramen Noodles

-A hot steaming bowl of Korean ramen noodles will always be something I crave.
+Craving Korean instant ramen?
+Same here!
+A hot steaming bowl of Korean ramen noodles will always be something I want to make.
 It was certainly something I missed when I began considering my carbs more carefully.
-Thankfully with this recipe, Korean ramen is something you can still enjoy.
+Thankfully with this recipe, Korean ramen is a meal you can still enjoy.

 #### What ingredients are needed to make this dish?